csurgay/ansible-training/lessons/01_InstallAndConfig/README.md

 ```

 ---
+## Set up SSH keys

-## Set up SSH keys so that Ansible Control Node can access itself and Managed Hosts
+Set up SSH keys so that Ansible Control Node can manage itself and Managed Hosts by SSH.

+> [!NOTE]
+> This section is automated in `labenv/ansible_node/setup_ssh/setup_devops.sh`.
+To avoid subsequent manual repetition,
+> run this with sudo.

 ### Create `devops` user in Control Node and Managed Hosts containers